Cavemen Didn’t Have Cavities. Why Do We?

 Below is a list of practices to reverse gum disease and cavities, and possibly heal cavities.

-- Eliminate sugar and refined, processed foods.
-Instead, build a diet on nutrient-rich vegetables and fruits, raw dairy (rich in vitamins and minerals) such as kefir for good probiotics, leafy greens, nuts, and seeds.
+Eliminate sugar and refined, processed foods.
+Instead, build a diet on nutrient-rich vegetables and fruits, raw dairies (rich in vitamins and minerals) such as kefir for good probiotics, leafy greens, nuts, and seeds.

 When blogger Sarah Pope of the Healthy Home Economist noticed a significant cavity in her 12-year old’s incisor, she called her dentist for an appointment and added butter oil to his daily fermented cod liver oil — three capsules to be exact.
 Her son continued to get occasional sugar at school.